NoePigeau/project-clean-code/README.md

 ## More informations

-Each question can be only answered one time per day
+### We did the first bonus
+The quiz of the day can be answered in several times a day, but each question can be answered only once a day.